abirxdhack/Chat-ID-Bot-Pyro/README.md

 The **Chat ID Echo Bot** is a Telegram bot built with Python and the Telethon library.
 It allows users to quickly retrieve the unique IDs of Telegram entities (users, groups, channels, and bots) by sharing them through a user-friendly keyboard interface.
 Whether you're a developer needing chat IDs for Telegram API interactions or a user managing groups and channels, this bot makes the process seamless.

-This project is maintained by [abirxdhack](https://github.com/abirxdhack) and hosted at [Chat-ID-Echo-Bot](https://github.com/abirxdhack/Chat-ID-Echo-Bot).
+This project is maintained by [abirxdhack](https://github.com/abirxdhack)

 ## ✨ Features